nigelhorne/Geo-Coder-Free/README.md

 If REDIS\_SERVER is set, the data are also stored on a Redis Server.
 Running 'make' will download GeoNames and MaxMind, but OpenAddresses and WhosOnFirst need to be downloaded manually if you decide to use them - they are treated as optional by G:C:F.

-There is a sample website at [https://geocode.nigelhorne.com/](https://geocode.nigelhorne.com/).
+The sample website at [https://geocode.nigelhorne.com/](https://geocode.nigelhorne.com/) is down at the moment while I look for a new host.
 The source code for that site is included in the G:C:F distribution.

 # BUGS